0xReLogic/Helios/docs/plugin-development.md

 ### Performance Considerations

-To ensure Helios plugins do not introduce significant latency or resource overhead, consider the following performance best practices:
+Although Helios is one of the fastest gateways in the market, you may consider these best practices to improve performance.

 *   **Avoid Blocking Operations**: Middleware functions execute synchronously in the request path.
 Avoid long-running or blocking operations (e.g., complex database queries, external API calls without timeouts) directly within the `http.HandlerFunc`.
 If such operations are necessary, consider offloading them.
 *   **Asynchronous Work with Goroutine Pools**: For tasks that can be performed asynchronously (e.g., sending logs to a remote service, non-critical metrics collection), use goroutines.
 To manage resource consumption and prevent unbounded goroutine creation, consider implementing or utilizing a goroutine pool.